 The Jackson Safety Element Helmet is packaged in units of 4 per box and meets ANSI Z87.1-2010 and CSA standards.

 It offers a display width of 3.78 inches and a display height of 1.65 inches.
-Comes with a hard and fast shadow lens.
+Comes with a hard-and-fast shadow lens.
 Some SKUs in this group support a wide range of power supplies and power sources.

 Specifications